 Our leaders have planned a rewarding and exciting camp experience focused on friendships, accomplishment and belonging.
-To increase the quality and diversity of our field trips this summer we have incorporated a \$10.00 per child weekly activity fee.
-This fee will remain consistent throughout the summer.
+The activity fee is \$10.00 per camp, per child and must be paid with camp tuition fees.
+The activity fee will cover the cost of the filed trip as well as any special activities that take place that respective week.

 To ensure the safety of all campers and to maintain our staffing ratios, all campers are required to attend the weekly field trips.
-The activity fee will cover the cost of the field trip as well as any special activities that take place that respective week.
-Parents are asked to pay their activity fee at the time camp tuition payments are made.

 Please note: Misconduct will not be tolerated on field trips.
 If your child misbehaves, you will be contacted.